benmiller314/visual-argument-2020fall/Visual Argument Draft 2 (10-6)/Assets/Assets.md

 - Talking.png
   - Created by Gan Khoon Lay from [The Noun Project](https://thenounproject.com/search/?q=talking+stickman&i=1584739)

-All files are made available under Creative Commons Zero 1.0 Universal License
+All files are made available for free use under Creative Commons Zero 1.0 Universal License